kevinhillinger/servicefabric-logging-elasticsearch/readme.md

 # Service Fabric Logging

-Logging, while often straight forward, can often require composing various bits together to produce the "right setup"; in this case Service Fabric and Stateless/Stateful Service logging.
+Logging, while straight forward (to me anyway), can often require composing various bits together to produce the "right setup"; in this case Service Fabric and Stateless/Stateful Service logging.
 Today there seems to be a lot of "adapting" that must be done to hook into the logging APIs exposed in the different platforms.

-This example aims to demonstrate at least one way to do this.
-It's not the only way, but my intention is to jog your mind to layout a full fledged implementation of logging in Service Fabric Stateful or Statless Services.
+This example aims to demonstrate one way hooking things up.
+My intention is to jog your mind toward laying out a full fledged implementation of your own.

 ## Components Overview
 * ServiceFabric (Service Fabric Service)